 Modern MIG welders have clear standard settings for most types and thicknesses of material.
 Just look on the table for the thickness of your material, follow the standard settings and you’ve got reasonably decent welds to start.
 From there, with some instruction practice and settings refinement, it’s just a matter of time until you become an intermediate-level welder.

 A stick welder is a much more rudimentary tool.
 Getting decent welds on a consistent basis through the smoke and spatter takes significant practice.
 It’s also not easy to clean up the welds, requiring a lot of disc sanding, which takes time, effort and money.

 A TIG welder takes much more practice and skill than a MIG welder.
 The weld cleanliness and accuracy you can achieve with a TIG is top-notch.
 But it takes quite awhile to learn to manage the weld pool and manipulate the gas, filler rod, pedal and tungsten electrode.

-You should consider the following factors when choosing the best MIG welder for your situation.
+You should consider the following performance factors when choosing a MIG welder for your situation.